sbezverk/gobmp/BMP.md

 26: (is_adj_rib_in):
 27: (ls_sr_capabilities):

-Additional items not accounted for by OpenBMP:
+Additional segment routing and SRv6 items not accounted for by OpenBMP:

 BGP-LS TLV Type: 1035 (SR Algorithm)
 BGP-LS TLV Type: 1036 (SR Local Block)